prisma/prisma1/docs/1.9/04-Reference/05-Prisma-Servers-&-DBs/01-Prisma-Servers/02-Docker.md

       MYSQL_ROOT_PASSWORD: prisma
 ```

+> Notice: you can use `PRISMA_CONFIG_PATH` environment variable to set the path to Prisma configuration file, that is valid yaml file with the same shape as `PRISMA_CONFIG`.
+>
+> This can be helpfully when want to build your own Docker image.

 ##### `prisma`

 The `prisma-db` service is based on the [`prismagraphlq/prisma`](https://hub.docker.com/r/prismagraphql/prisma/) Docker `image`.
 Here is an overview of its most important properties: